Simplification of the Fermi-L\"owdin Self-Interaction Correction Method for Efficient Self-Interaction-Free Density Functional Calculations: Methodology

-Here, $ \rho^{val}_{\sigma} (\vec{a}_{j\sigma}) = \sum_{i=P+1}^{N} |\psi_{i\sigma}(\vec{a}_{j\sigma}) |^2 $, $N$ is the number of electrons and $\vec{a}_{j\sigma}$ are the Fermi-orbital descriptors.
+Here, $ \rho^{val}_{\sigma} (\vec{a}_{j\sigma}) = \sum_{i=P+1}^{N} |\psi_{i\sigma}(\vec{a}_{j\sigma}) |^2 $, $N$ is the number of electrons, and $\vec{a}_{j\sigma}$ are the Fermi-orbital descriptors.
 The Fermi-L\"owdin orbitals ($\phi_{i\sigma}(\vec {r}) $) are obtained after symmetric orthogonalization of the Fermi orbitals from Eq. (\ref{eq:sosic-flo}).
 These FLOs are used to compute the SIC potentials and energies.
 Naturally, vSOSIC requires less number of FODs than the number of occupied orbitals.
 FODs for [Cu$_2$Cl$_6$]$^{2-}$ are shown in Fig.~\ref{fig:cu2cl6_fod} as an example where 82 FODs are present instead of the 162 electrons present in the molecule.

 Self-consistency can be obtained either using optimized effective potential within the Kriger-Li-Ifarate approximation \cite{diaz2021kli} or using the Jacobi update approach.\cite{yang2017flojac} We have used the Jacobi update approach in this work.
-Fig. {\ref{fig:sosic-ham}} pictorially presents how the vSOSIC Hamiltonian is constructed.
 We first construct a SIC Hamiltonian as described by Yang \textit{et al.} \cite{yang2017flojac} as

-where,
+where

-with $V^{i\sigma}$ being the SIC potential for the ith orbital of spin $\sigma$.
+with $V^{i\sigma}$ being the SIC potential for the $i$th orbital of spin $\sigma$.
+The Hamiltonian matrix is constructed in the basis of the canonical orbitals.
+Fig. {\ref{fig:sosic-ham}} pictorially presents how the vSOSIC Hamiltonian is constructed.
 For the vSOSIC case, the SIC part of the Hamiltonian has $M\times M$ non-vanishing elements where $M=N-P$.
 The Jacobi update approach is used to derive the orthogonal eigenvectors.
-Once the self-consistency is achieved for a given FOD configuration, the forces on the FODs are calculated \cite{doi:10.1063/1.4907592,PEDERSON2015153}and the FOD positions are optimized either using the LBFGS or conjugate gradient schemes.\cite{Liu1989} We show in Fig. \ref{fig:jacobi-flowchart} the SOSIC algorithm with Jacobi approach.
+Once the self-consistency is achieved for a given FOD configuration, the forces on the FODs are calculated \cite{doi:10.1063/1.4907592,PEDERSON2015153}and the FOD positions are optimized either using the LBFGS or conjugate gradient schemes.\cite{Liu1989} We show in Fig. \ref{fig:jacobi-flowchart} the vSOSIC algorithm with Jacobi approach.